tuanpep/sharing-note/sdd-method-development-rule.md

 **STOP:** Ask for approval of the Plan.

+**Handling Rejections:**
+- If Plan is rejected: Ask for specific feedback on which tasks need adjustment
+- Revise the plan document (keep same file, update status)
+- Re-submit for approval
+- Do not proceed to Phase 4 until approved

 ### Phase 4: Sequential Execution

 Implement the tasks ONE BY ONE, following the approved plan.